Link homotopic but not isotopic: Unlink

-\textit{Case }$m>3$: Now consider the case when the number of components is greater than 3.
+Now consider the case when the number of components is greater than 3.
 Consider the $m$-component Brunnian link, $B_m$ $( m >3)$, and the Whitehead $n$-double of the $m$-th component to obtain the link $W_n(B_m)$.
-Using the Skein relations, similar to the ones in Figure \ref{Skein for W_n}, we obtain the following link $L_m$ (see Figure \ref{L_m}).
+Using the Skein relations, similar to the ones in Figure \ref{Skein for W_n}, we obtain the link $L_m$ as shown in Figure \ref{L_m}.